magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_knowing-the-world.md

 has fear, it can end fear right there.
 Putting it simply: when the mind is completely full of fear, it has nowhere else to go, and it can stop right there.
 The place of no fear is there in the place of fear.
-Whatever states the mind undergoes, if it experiences visions, or knowledge in meditation, for example, it doesn’t matter – we are taught to focus awareness on this mind in the present.
+Whatever states the mind undergoes, if it experiences *nimitta,* visions, or knowledge in meditation, for example, it doesn’t matter – we are taught to focus awareness on this mind in the present.
 That is the standard.
 Don’t chase after external phenomena.
 All the things we contemplate come to conclusion at the source, the place where they arise.
 This is where the causes are.
 This is important.

 Feeling fear is a good example, since it’s easy to see; if we let ourselves experience it until it has nowhere to go, then we will have no